auth0-blog/express-vue-management-api/README.md

-# How to User the Auth0 Management API Node Client
+# How to Use the Auth0 Management API Node Client

 This is an example of how you can request data from the Auth0 Management API using an Express and Vue application.